The Remembrances

 Ossulstone

-The great inner Hundred of Middlesex, named for a pre-Roman standing stone at Tyburn.
+The great inner Hundred of Middlesex, named for a standing stone at Tyburn.
 It covered all of inner north London from the City to the western suburbs and was by far the largest and most complex Hundred.
-By the seventeenth century it had been subdivided into five administrative divisions: Kensington, Holborn, Finsbury, Tower and an outer division.
+By the seventeenth century it had been subdivided into four administrative divisions.
+The Kensington Division formed a long western strip from Chelsea through Hammersmith to Willesden, Acton and Ealing.
+The Holborn Division covered St Pancras, Hampstead, Paddington, St Marylebone and the Holborn parishes.
+The Finsbury Division ran as a north-south corridor from Clerkenwell through Islington and Stoke Newington to Hornsey, Finchley and Friern Barnet.
+The Tower Division comprised the ancient parish of Stepney and all its daughter parishes — Hackney, Shoreditch, Bethnal Green, Whitechapel, Bow, Poplar and the rest of the East End.

 Edmonton